You can expect the same high-quality interactive delivery with two trainers and the content tightly crafted to your needs.

 We will look at the sort of language people can use when delivering tough messages, introducing a new idea they are not sure the other person is going to like, asking someone to do something for them or even just saying no.

-We know that the line manager role will be quite different in different companies and we are adept at tailoring our training to a companies needs.
+We know that the line manager role will be quite different in different companies and we are adept at tailoring our training for line managers to fit a companies needs.

-Saying 'Yes' while not giving away too much or taking on too much
+- Saying 'Yes' while not giving away or taking on too much

 At Impact Factory we have a range of training to help new and even well-experienced managers get better at their jobs: